SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 61. [Euler and the Boundaries of the Observable](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Euler_and_Boundaries_of_Observable.pdf) - Two of Euler's celebrated formulas serve as profound models of the dual nature of perception.
 62. [Sensations of Life: HOW I EXIST](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Sensations_of_Life_HOW_I_EXIST.pdf) - A rigorous phenomenological investigation into the fundamental structure of human existence, revealing the tripartite architecture of perception and its implications for both human and artificial intelligence.
 63. [To Visit Mars, You Don’t Need to Fly There](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/To_Visit_Mars.pdf) - Within this framework, the paradox ‘to live a life, one need not live it’ takes on operational significance
+64. [Scale, Asymmetry, and the Structure of Distinction](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Scale_Asymmetry_and_Distinction.pdf) - The uncritical application of a scale-local language—classical arithmetic—to ontologies operating at radically different regimes of distinction.
+65. [Scale, Asymmetry, and the Structure of Distinction (full version)](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Scale_Asymmetry_and_Distinction(full).pdf) - The uncritical application of a scale-local language—classical arithmetic—to ontologies operating at radically different regimes of distinction.
 ---

 ## **ARCHIVES (Drafts, Dialogues, Raw Materials, etc)**